gandhi56/gandhi56.github.io/md/econ102/lec1.md

 #### Economic growth through the ages
 * During the 1800s, the economic activity increased substantially
 * During the 1900s, GDP grew faster than population, raising the standard of living for many
-* read GDP per capita describes the change in purchasing power for each person over time
+* real GDP per capita describes the change in purchasing power for each person over time
-* given the growth rate in nominal GDP, real GDP per capita growth rate is calculated as: real GSP per capita growth rate = nominal GDP growth rate - inflation rate - population growth rate
+* given the growth rate in nominal GDP, real GDP per capita growth rate is calculated as:

+  * real GDP per capita = nominal GDP - inflation - population
+  * **Important:** all are rates here!

 #### Compounding and the rule of 70
 * economic growth builds on itself over time